filecoin-project/lotus-docs/content/en/tutorials/lotus/backfill-messages.md

 ---

 ## Overview
-This tutorial guides you through the process of backfilling messages in Lotus for versions v1.25.1 or higher, ensuring your Lotus node is up-to-date with the blockchain's history.
+This tutorial guides you through the process of **backfilling FEVM indexes (i.e., to serve Filecoin Ethereum JSON RPC queries of Filecoin’s EVM.**

 ## Prerequisites
 - Lotus version 1.25.1 or higher installed.